laquasicinque/ethplorer-js/README.md

 api.getTokenInfo(address)
     .then(data => {
     /*
-     data is the object returned by the api
+     data is the object returned by the api,
     */

 })
 ```
 Any optional parameters can be passed as an optional argument. e.g